andreasaronsson/nextversion-maven-plugin/README.md

 ## Traceability

-System property `${nextversion.commit}` is the value of git commit.
+Two properties are added to the build context.
+The git sha checksum `nextversion.commit`.
+The version number `nextversion.version`.
+Set as maven system properties `${nextversion.commit}` and `${nextversion.version}`.
-This value is intended to be used in the jar MANIFEST.MF or the like.
+These values are intended to be used in the jar MANIFEST.MF or the like.
-It is also added to the deployed pom file.
+They are also added to the deployed pom file.
+Both properties are written to `target/nextversion.properties`.

 ## Usage